-Prior to openSUSE Leap 42.1, missing recommendations for already installed packages were installed automatically.
-Now these packages will no longer be installed automatically.
-To switch to the old default, set PKGMGR_REEVALUATE_RECOMMENDED="yes" in /etc/sysconfig/yast2.
+When installing a new package, recommended packages are still installed by default.
+When updating an existing package, missing recommendations are not be installed automatically.
+To change this, set PKGMGR_RECOMMENDED="yes" in /etc/sysconfig/yast2.
 To install all missing recommendations for already installed packages, start YaST > Software Manager and choose Extras > Install All Matching Recommended Packages.

 To disable the installation of recommended packages when installing new packages, deactivate Dependencies > Install Recommended Packages in the YaST Software Manager.
-If using the command line tool Zypper to install packages, use the option --no-recommends.
+When using the command-line tool Zypper to install packages, use the option -no-recommends.

-10.3 Managing Software Repositories and Services
+9.3 Managing software repositories and services

 To install third-party software, add software repositories to your system.
-By default, the product repositories such as openSUSE Leap-DVD 15.2 and a matching update repository are automatically configured.
+By default, product repositories such as openSUSE Leap-DVD 15.6 and a matching update repository are automatically configured.
 Depending on the initially selected product, an additional repository containing translations, dictionaries, etc. might also be configured.

 To manage repositories, start YaST and select Software > Software Repositories.
 The Configured Software Repositories dialog opens.
-Here, you can also manage subscriptions to so-called Services by changing the View at the right corner of the dialog to All Services.
+Here, you can also manage subscriptions to Services by changing the View at the right corner of the dialog to All Services.
 A Service in this context is a Repository Index Service (RIS) that can offer one or more software repositories.
 Such a Service can be changed dynamically by its administrator or vendor.

-Each repository provides files describing content of the repository (package names, versions, etc.).
-These repository description files are downloaded to a local cache that is used by YaST.
+Each repository provides files describing repository content (package names, versions, etc.).
+YaST downloads these repository description files to a local cache.
 To ensure their integrity, software repositories can be signed with the GPG Key of the repository maintainer.
 Whenever you add a new repository, YaST offers the ability to import its key.

-Warning: Trusting External Software Sources
+Warning: Trusting external software sources